 This was the era of prosperity for Surat.
 The port city was very populous with full of merchants.
 The Dutch had established a strong base in city’s international trade network.
 Goods were being brought up in the river Tapi by boats.
 Among the natives, besides Hindus and Muslims, the Parsis also constituted a considerable share.

-When the Dutch finally left Surat, they handed over their bakery to Mr. Dotivala.
+When the Dutch finally left Surat, they handed over their bakery to Mr Dotivala.
 And thus began a new chapter in the history of baking in India.
-Listen to the story of their struggle and prospect from the mouth of none other than Cyrus Dotivala, Pestonji’s 6th generation descendent.
+Listen to the story of their struggle and prospect from the mouth of none other than Cyrus Dotivala, Pestonji’s 6th generation descendant.

 Dotivala Bakery is located at Nanpura Area in the bustling city of Surat.
 Do visit their website http://www.dotivala.com/ for more information.
 While at Surat also visit Katargam Dutch Tombs.